 Dr Olly Ayers is a Lecturer in History.
-He received a first-class honours degree in history from the University of Manchester before completing a PhD in history at the University of Kent in 2013, where he was a Lecturer in American History before joining NCH.
+He received a first-class honours degree in History from the University of Manchester before completing a PhD in history at the University of Kent in 2013, where he was a Lecturer in American History before joining NCH.
 He is a Fellow of the Higher Education Academy, a member of the Historians of Twentieth Century United States (HOTCUS) and has a wide-ranging set of academic interests spanning the histories of racial protest, urban environments and global politics.
 He is the Director of Graduate Studies in the History Faculty, responsible for the delivery of the MA in Historical Research and Public History.

 PhD in History, University of Kent, Canterbury (2013)